Under the Alberta Safety Codes Act and Permit Regulations an Electrical Permit is required to install, alter or add to an electrical system.

 Call 311 for this inspection prior to cover-up (insulated/boarded/drywalled).
 If the installation is covered prior to the rough-in inspection the inspector may ask for the area to be re-opened.

 Call for a rough-in inspection when the following has been completed:

 - All electrical outlet boxes are to be mounted and secured in place

 - All wiring has been installed, secured and brought into outlet boxes

 - All ground conductors have been terminated to the outlet box and necessary splices completed

-- All recessed lighting fixtures are installed and secured (except retrofit type fixtures) and wiring terminated in fixture junction box
+- All recessed lighting fixtures are installed and secured, except retrofit type fixtures, and wiring terminated in the fixture junction box

-- You may install wiring in the main or sub panel (Caution: turn off main breaker before taking off panel cover and while installing wiring); do not connect wiring to branch circuit breakers at this time
+- You may install wiring in the main or sub panel.
+Caution: turn off the main breaker before taking off the panel cover and while installing wiring; do not connect wiring to branch circuit breakers at this time

-- Ensure all new wiring is isolated from all points that may become energized and re-install panel cover prior to turning on main breaker
+- Ensure all new wiring is isolated from all points that may become energized and re-install the panel cover prior to turning on the main breaker

-- Do not install any devices (receptacles, light fixtures) except those that may be needed for construction purposes
+- Do not install any devices such as receptacles or light fixtures, except those that may be needed for construction purposes

 Call for a final inspection when the project is complete: